CATEGORIES

 Windows supports adding routines to Asynchronous Procedure Call (APC) queue of existing threads, giving the ability to run code in a remote process without the need to create an additional thread.
 At a low level, this functionality is exposed by the function: NtQueueApcThreadEx(and its wrapper:NtQueueApcThread).
 The official, higher-level API recommended by Microsoft is QueueUserAPC – which works as a wrapper for the lower-level function.
 We are free to add APC to a remote thread, as long as its handle is opened with THREAD_SET_CONTEXT access.

 The related APIs have often been misused in variety of different (old and new) injection techniques, and are described in the MITRE database.
-APC allows for running remote code by hopping onboard an existing thread, and that it stealthier than the common alternative of creating a remote thread.
-Creating a new thread triggers a kernel callback (PsSetCreateThreadNotifyRoutineEx) that is often used by kernel-mode components of AV / EDR products for detection.
+APC allows for running remote code by hopping onboard an existing thread, and that is stealthier than the common alternative of creating a remote thread.
+Creating a new thread triggers a kernel callback (PsSetCreateThreadNotifyRoutineEx), often used by kernel-mode components of AV / EDR products for detection.

 In addition, APC gives us more freedom in passing parameters to the remote function.
 In case of a new thread creation, we can pass only one argument – and here we are allowed to use 3.